oracle/cloud-native-devops-workshop/db-devops/CloudNative400.md

 This is the fourth of several labs that are part of the **Oracle Public Cloud DevOps Cloud Native Microservices Workshop**.
 This workshop walks you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several microservices.

-In the first lab (100), Lisa the Project Manager created a new project in the Developer Cloud Service, added team members to the project, and created and assigned tasks to the developers of this application.
+In the first lab (100) Lisa Jones, the project manager, created a new project in the Developer Cloud Service.
+She then added team members to the project, and created and assigned tasks to the developers of this application.
 The second lab (200) focused on deploying a MySQL database instance in the Oracle Cloud.
 Lab 300 developed and deployed two microservices to access MySQL database data and to access Twitter feed data.
 In this fourth lab, you will assume the persona of the UI developer (John Dunbar) who will build a Node.js UI front end application that consumes and displays the data from the two microservices created in Lab 300.

 **Please direct comments to: John Hennen ([john.hennen@oracle.com](mailto:john.hennen@oracle.com)).**

 ## Objectives

 - Access the Oracle Developer Cloud Service
-- Import code from an external Git Repository
+- Import code from an external Git repository
 - Import the project into the Brackets code editor, perform edits and push the edits to the repository in the Oracle Cloud
 - Build and deploy the project using the Oracle Developer Cloud Service and the Oracle Application Container Cloud Service
 - Follow the Git methodology for source code control